kevinisaacperez/DellT5600Hackintosh/README.md

 # The macOS Catalina installer
 Once past the now very hopeless verbose boot, I went directly to the Disk Utility and formated the disk I was using for this installation.
 Went back and hit the Install Catalina button.

-One issue that did present itself was the [Your Mac needs a firmware update in order to install to this volume](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/userspace-issues.html#stuck-on-your-mac-needs-a-firmware-update-in-order-to-install-to-this-volume), which was resolved following the Guide.
+One issue that did present itself was the "[Your Mac needs a firmware update in order to install to this volume](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/extended/userspace-issues.html#stuck-on-your-mac-needs-a-firmware-update-in-order-to-install-to-this-volume)", which was resolved following the Guide.

 Let it install and be ready for restarts, because you'll need to manually choose the new option in OpenCore.